HR Professional of the Year

 The judging process for the HR Professional of the Year is broken down into three separate stages.

-- Stage Two – Nominees who make it to stage two will then be required to submit some supplemental information to support their nomination.
-This may include a resume, letters of support, secondary information to support information in the original nomination.
-(January 27th, 2017 – February 10th, 2017)
+- Stage Two – Nominees who progress to stage two will then be required to submit supplemental information to support their nomination.
+This may include a resume, letters of support, vision statement, project documents with quantitative results, and other relevant information.
+(January 2019

-- Stage Three – The award committee will then review the supplemental information and put forth the top 3 nominees to the judging committee where a winner will be selected.
-Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the Award Celebration Lunch (February 13th, 2017 – May, 3rd, 2017)
+- Stage Three – The award committee will then review the supplemental information and put forward up to three nominees to the judging committee where an award recipient will be selected.
+Nominees who progress to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short presentation to be shown at the Celebration Gala Luncheon.
+(February 2019 – April 2019)

-Award recipients will be announced live at the CPHR BC & Yukon annual conference Wednesday, May 3rd, 2017 in Vancouver, BC.
+Award recipients will be announced live at the CPHR BC & Yukon annual conference Wednesday, April 3, 2019in Vancouver, BC.

-The CPHR BC & Yukon Award of Excellence – HR Professional of the Year requires a demonstrated level of accomplishment in three different areas.
-While the nominee may excel in one or more of the areas, a demonstrated accomplishment in all three is required to receive the award.
+The CPHR BC & Yukon Award of Excellence – HR Professional of the Year requires a demonstrated level of accomplishment in each of three different areas.

 - Leadership – The nominee demonstrates leadership and vision in championing people practices and motivating others to effect positive change, is a role model, and shares their knowledge and experience with others.

-- Organizational Impact/Accomplishments – The nominee frequently champions change in the pursuit of continuous improvement and strategic advantage for the organization.
+- Organizational Impact/Accomplishments – The nominee frequently champions change in the pursuit of innovation, continuous improvement, strategic advantage and sustainability for the organization.

 - Commitment to the HR Profession – While serving as an ambassador for the organization, the nominee is involved in activities that contribute to the HR community and profession as well as being focused on their own professional development and growth.

-The distinguished judging committee will be comprised of CPHR BC & Yukon Board Members, past recipients, senior human resources practitioners and consultants with insight and experience in initiatives and people practices programs.
+The distinguished judging committee will comprise of CPHR BC & Yukon Board Members, past award recipients, senior human resources professionals and consultants with insight and experience in initiatives and people practices programs.

 Terms and Conditions